Aging & Health A to Z

 - midodrine - this drug can raise blood pressure while you are standing up.

-- pyridostigmine, nonsteroidal anti-inflammatory drugs (NSAIDs), and caffeine may also help though each of these medications run the risk of side effects that are undesirable.
+- pyridostigmine, nonsteroidal anti-inflammatory drugs (NSAIDs), and caffeine may also help, though each of these medications run the risk of undesirable side effects .

 Medication-related Balance Problems

 Your healthcare provider will review all the medications, prescription, non-prescription (over-the-counter) and herbal supplements that you take.
-He or she may recommend changes and dosage adjustments to avoid side effects like dizziness and unsteadiness.
-Benzodiazepines, sedative, narcotics, antipsychotic, antiepileptic and antidepressant medications are particularly linked to dizziness, light-headedness, and increased fall risk.
+Your provider may recommend changes and dosage adjustments to avoid side effects such as dizziness and unsteadiness.
+Benzodiazepines, sedatives/tranquilizers, narcotics/opioids, sleeping pills, antipsychotics, blood pressure medicines, antiepileptics, and antidepressants are particularly linked to dizziness, light-headedness, and increased fall risk.

 Medical Conditions and Sensory Deficits

-Treatments for medical conditions such as heart disease, atherosclerosis, arthritis, Parkinson’s disease, multiple sclerosis, diabetes, nerve abnormalities, numbness (neuropathy), and “mini-strokes” (TIAs) must be reviewed by your healthcare professional.
-He or she will make sure that you are being treated appropriately, and that dosages of medicines are optimal.
+Treatments for medical conditions such as heart disease, atherosclerosis (hardening of the arteries), arthritis, Parkinson’s disease, multiple sclerosis, diabetes, nerve abnormalities, numbness (neuropathy), and “mini-strokes” (TIAs) must be reviewed by your healthcare provider.
+Your provider will make sure that you are being treated appropriately, and that the dosages of medicines are what is right for you.

 Posted: March 2012